shofiq0023/spring-data-jpa-demo/README.md

-# This is a demo project using Spring Data JPA
+# Spring Data JPA demo
 The purpose of this project is to practice and demonstrate the features/annotations provided by the Spring Data JPA.